 FAQ (Frequently Asked Questions)

 It is definitely possible to explore Darwin in the wet season.
-Obviously you cannot go to the national parks as they are flooded.
+Obviously, you cannot go to the national parks as they are flooded.
 Also, the problem is to get to Darwin as there are torrential rains that can happen any day and the roads can be flooded too.
-I would not recommend to drive to Darwin in the wet.
+I would not recommend driving to Darwin in the wet.
 I would rather take a flight to be safe.
 We were told that the storms are really spectacular in the wet season.

 Darwin in the wet season is very empty.
 The town population drops significantly as the main attractions like Kakadu or Litchfield National Parks are closed.
 Thus, there are not many tourists at all.
 One awesome option in the wet season is to hire a helicopter and fly over Kakadu Park as the famous falls like Jim Jim Falls or Twin Falls flow immensely and the views are magnificent.